 The LifePoints panel is clutter-free, modular, and colorful.
-Your progress bar shows your points total and always lets you know how many more points you need for your next cash out.
+Your progress bar shows your points total in the survey panel and always lets you know how many more points you need for your next cash out.

-Each survey shows a time estimate and the number of points you could earn before you start.
-You’ll know what you’re getting into and how much it’ll payout.
+Each LifePoints survey shows a time estimate and the number of points you could earn before you start.
+You’ll know what you’re getting into and how much it’ll pay out.
 This helps as you budget time.

-The platform offers mini-polls which pay 1 or 2 points for answering a question or two.
+The platform offers mini-polls that pay 1 or 2 points for answering a question or two.
 It also offers half-hour-long surveys that pay 100 or 150 points.

 3 Ways To Earn LifePoints